Running with Docker

 Automated database backups

-The Docker configuration package includes a mechanism that will perform periodic backups of your MySQL database, using: databacker/mysql-backup.
-It is by default configured to perform a dump every two hours.
-See configuration for more options.
+The Docker configuration package includes a mechanism that will perform periodic backups of your MySQL database, see the Backup and Recovery for more information.

 Proxy Configuration